CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 ### Purchase options:
 + **On-Demand:** Ideal for short-term, irregular workloads that cannot be interrupted.
 No upfront cost or minimum contract applies.
 + **Savings plans:** Reduce your compute costs by committing to a consistent amount of compute usage for a 1- or 3-year term.
 This term commitment results in savings of up to 72% over ON-Demand costs
 + **Reserved instances:** are ideal for workloads with flexible start and end times, or that can withstand interruptions.
+Contract lenght of 1 and 3 years.
 + **Spot instances:** workloads that can be interrupted
 + **Dedicated host:** are physical servers with Amazon EC2 instance capacity that are fully dedicated to your use.